 Oh yea, and please don’t drink and drive chisels.

-This final safety habit is related to number three in that distraction often causes us to violate it.
-In this case the hazard is a chisel or knife falling from a work surface, at which point Murphy rolls up his sleeves, licks his eyeball with his long purple tongue, and skillfully guides the tool cutting-edge first towards ankles, feet and toes.
+This final safety habit is related to number two above in that distractions often cause us to violate it.
+In this case the hazard is a chisel or knife falling from a work surface, at which point Murphy rolls up his sleeves, licks his eyeball with his long purple tongue, and painstakingly guides the tool cutting-edge first towards ankles, feet and toes.
 In Japan were work has traditionally been performed while sitting on the floor, a common problem is accidentally kicking a chisel.
-Of course, the chisel doesn’t appreciate such boorish behavior and will bite back.
+Of course, the chisel doesn’t appreciate such boorish behavior and bites back.

 How to Develop Good Safety Habits

 Everything we have discussed so far is only hot air and electrons unless you manage to actually ingrain wise safety habits into your soul.
-I don’t know how it works for you, but the steps below is how it works for me.
-Perhaps it will help you develop good, automatic safety habits.
+I don’t know how it works for you, but the steps below work for me.
+Whatever it takes please develop good, engrained safety habits.

 Step 1: When you have an accident (and you will), stop working and figure out how it happened, and what you could have done to avoid it.
-Hopefully it won’t be while waiting for X-ray results after an iron worker drops a bunch of steel decking cutoffs on you from 14 stories above.
+Hopefully it won’t be while waiting for X-ray results after an iron worker drops a bunch of steel decking cutoffs on you from 14 stories above (that lesson in gravity cost me a tendon in my hand and destroyed a perfectly good hardhat).

-Step 2: Every time you find yourself in a similar situation, stop and think if it is possible the same bloody thing could possibly happen again, and what you need to do differently.
+Step 2: Every time you find yourself in a similar situation, stop and consider if the same bloody thing could happen again, and what you need to do differently.
 For instance, figuring out a clamping arrangement that keeps your left hand out of the path of travel of a bloodthirsty paring chisel is something worth taking a few seconds to do.

-I can also share a bit of superstition with you.
+I can also share a personal superstition with you.
 Everyone nicks themselves occasionally when using sharp tools.
 I know I do.
 When this happens, I place a tiny smudge of the red stuff on the tool that bit me, and on any other cutting tools that have yet to nick me, and let it dry.
 I’m pretty sure this quashes their curiosity about how I taste in advance.
-At least I think that’s what they tell me when I am wearing my metallurgical psychologist’s hat (ツ）。
+At least I’m pretty sure that’s what I hear them saying when I’m wearing my brightly tinkling metallurgical psychologist’s hat (ツ）。

-There is one thing I can promise: you will find a severed tendon or damaged nerves in a hand or foot to be more than just inconvenient.
+There is one thing I can promise Gentle Reader: you will find a severed tendon or damaged nerves in a hand or foot to be more than just inconvenient.
 And if, like me, fashion is your life, scars may tragically preclude your picture from ever appearing in the Swimsuit Issue of Sports Illustrated.
 Such a loss!

 Be careful.
 Develop good habits and make them automatic.
 Don’t let your tools bite you or anyone else, even if they beg with those big puppy-dog eyes.